 The development of connected vehicles, which produce dynamic data through wireless communications, has made it possible to automate vehicles to operate more effectively.
 This is especially true in traffic signal control, which serves as the structural foundation for the scheduling of traffic flow.
 On the other hand, wireless communication channels are susceptible to cyberattacks and may constitute a significant risk to dynamic traffic signal control systems.
 Attackers might manipulate the usual traffic flow to bring up extreme traffic congestion.
-The authors of this work use deep reinforcement learning to create an intelligent Sybil attack on a traffic intersection.
+The authors of this work use Deep Reinforcement Learning to create an intelligent Sybil attack on a traffic intersection.
 In this attack, connected vehicles with fake identities are optimally placed to change traffic signal timings by corrupting traffic data.
-This work aims to highlight and exploit existing vulnerabilities in traffic signal control systems.
+This work aims to highlight and exploit existing vulnerabilities in Traffic Signal Control systems.
 The findings indicate that this attack causes a sizeable increase in the time it takes for vehicles to complete their journeys and results in catastrophic traffic congestion, mainly if carried out for an extended period.
 This will lead to several serious issues, including increased fuel consumption and air pollution in cities with a high population density.
-In the face of such sophisticated assaults, the design assumptions behind present traffic signal control systems have become increasingly suspect [54].
+In the face of such sophisticated assaults, the design assumptions behind present Traffic Signal Control systems have become increasingly suspect [48].

-The authors of this research paper [55] establish an assessment methodology for cyber attacks on autonomous cars using preexisting traffic flow models as the basis for their work.
-They consider the percentage of cyber-attacked cars, the intensity and range of cyber attacks, and transportation demand.
-Efficiency, safety, emissions, and fuel consumption are used to evaluate the transportation system's performance.
-Simulations show that as the number of cyber-attacked vehicles and the severity of attacks increase, the negative impact on traffic flow grows.
-This reduces capacity and increases rear-end collision risk, air pollution, fuel consumption, etc. Cyberattacks on location rather than speed may cause accidents and reduce traffic efficiency.
-Position-attacked traffic systems consume more energy and produce more pollution.
-This research can be used to project future cyberattack traffic, evaluate transportation systems, and manage automated highway systems from a network security perspective.
+The authors of this research paper [49] establish an assessment methodology for cyber-attacks on autonomous cars using preexisting traffic flow models as the basis for their work.
+They explore the influence of factors such as the percentage of cyber-attacked cars, the intensity of cyber-attacks, the range of cyber-attacks, and the demand for transportation.
+In addition, the transportation system's performance is evaluated using a set of four metrics, which include efficiency, safety, emissions, and fuel consumption.
+The numerical simulations show that as the number of cyber-attacked vehicles and the severity of the cyber-attacks increase, the negative impact on traffic flow gradually becomes more noticeable.
+This manifests as a reduction in capacity, an increase in the risk of rear-end collisions, an increase in air pollutants and fuel consumption, and so on.
+In addition, if cyberattacks are carried out on location rather than speed, this might result in accidents and decrease traffic operations' efficiency.
+Therefore, the position-attacked traffic system has a higher overall energy consumption and a higher overall pollution output.
+The results of this research give helpful information that may be used for projecting future traffic targeted by cyberattacks, conducting complete evaluations of transportation systems, and managing automated highway systems from the point of view of network security.